It’s easy to forget to sign out of Facebook every time you move on to doing something else.

 Close active Facebook sessions using a computer:

-1 – Log in to your Facebook account and click down arrow located on the right-hand side of the blue bar that’s near the top of the Facebook window.
+1 – Log in to your Facebook account and click down arrow located on the right-hand side of the Menu bar located near the top of the Facebook window.

 4 – Click Settings.